How to collaborate with people who have color vision deficiency

 Colors as a visual aid

-Whenever possible, confirm the status of a markup through its metadata in the Markups List as shown above in figure above.
+Whenever possible, confirm the status of a markup through its metadata in the Markups List as shown above.
 You can also use the Filtertool in the Markups List to quickly sort and find the information you need.

 Learn to use the Filters List to review your Markups.